DGL-GAN: Discriminator Guided Learning for GAN Compression: Experiments

 \subsection{Compressing BigGAN}

-\ We compress BigGAN on ImageNet.
+We compress BigGAN on ImageNet.
 The channel multipliers are set as $1/2$, $1/3$, and $1/4$, respectively.
 Similarly, the hyperparameter $\lambda$ is set as $0.1$.
 The length of stage I is set as $100000$ kimg, and stage II ends with the divergence of BigGAN, which indicates that the total iterations of training DGL-GAN on BigGAN are uncertain.
 Note that distinct from StyleGAN2, BigGAN shows an apparent tendency of divergence, pointed out in \cite{brock2018large}.
 Thus we train DGL-GAN until divergence, to explore the extreme performance DGL-GAN can achieve.
+We obtain pretrained $\overline{D}$ in the official \href{repository}{https://github.com/ajbrock/BigGAN-PyTorch} of BigGAN \cite{brock2018large}.
 Other settings remain the same as the original BigGAN.

 The results of utilizing DGL-GAN to compress BigGAN are presented in Tab. \ref{Tab: compress BigGAN}.
-To be highlighted, DGL-GAN with channel multiplier $1/2$ achieves comparable results with original BigGAN, i.e., IS 93.29 vs 95.08 and FID 9.92 vs 9.81, illustrating that the redundancy in the networks of GANs and the effectiveness of introducing $\overline{D}$ to explore the potential in the student generator $G$.
+To be highlighted, DGL-GAN with channel multiplier $1/2$ achieves a little inferior results with original BigGAN, i.e., IS 93.29 vs 98.8 and FID 9.92 vs 8.7, illustrating that the redundancy in the networks of GANs and the effectiveness of introducing $\overline{D}$ to explore the potential in the student generator $G$.
 To the best of our knowledge, DGL-GAN is the first vanilla GAN compression method to achieve comparable performance with original BigGAN.
 DGL-GAN with channel multiplier $1/3$ reaches the slightly degenerate performance with nearly $12\%$ parameter size of the original BigGAN, i.e., IS 83.56 vs 95.08 and FID 12.83 vs 9.81.
 With the decrease of parameter size of DGL-GAN, we can observe that the performance drop is very sharp, especially the channel multiplier from $1/3$ to $1/4$, verifying that vanilla GANs are parameter sensitive, also illustrated in the first difficult point of compressing vanillas GANs in Section \ref{sec:introduction} and Fig. \ref{Fig: Mask Channels StyleGAN2}.

 Furthermore, under the same parameters, DGL-GAN is better than Slimmable GAN \cite{hou2020slimmable} in both IS and FID.
 Note that the big difference between Slimmable GAN and DGL-GAN is partially due to the difference of training iterations, i.e., more than $200000$ iterations for DGL-GAN and $50000$ iterations for Slimmable GAN.
 However, Slimmable GAN \cite{hou2020slimmable} does not release the code for compressing BigGAN, so we cannot reproduce their results and borrow the results from their publication directly.